apache/doris-website/versioned_docs/version-2.0/query/join-optimization/join-hint.md

 ```
  # OrderedHint
 - Using ordered hint causes the join tree to be fixed in shape and displayed in text order
-- The syntax is /*+ ORDERED */,leading is surrounded by "/*+" and "*/" and placed directly behind the select in the select statement, for example：
+- The syntax is /*+ ORDERED */,leading is surrounded by "/*+" and "*/" and placed directly behind the select in the select statement, for example:
 ```sql
   explain shape plan select /*+ ORDERED */ t1.c1 from t2 join t1 on t1.c1 = t2.c2 join t3 on c2 = c3;
      join